SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.2.1.md

 #### Jobs app: Name, Start Time and End Time fields in default job section can now be set read-only \[ID_31485\] \[ID_31506\]

-In the default job section, the *Name*, *Start Time* and *End Time* fields can now be set read-only.
+In the default job section, the *Name*, *Start Time*, and *End Time* fields can now be set read-only.

 #### Ticketing app: System name will now be checked for illegal characters \[ID_31496\]